-- Use $\blacksquare$ or $\blacksquare$ to change a slidebar value-hold as desired for continuous adjustment (note the adjustment increments and range depend on the parameter being adjusted).
+- Use $\P$ or $\P$ to change a slidebar value-hold as desired for continuous adjustment (note the adjustment increments and range depend on the parameter being adjusted). - Use $\P$ or $\P$ to change to a different option within a pull-down list without having to display the list first - Use ◄ or +▶ to jump between "pages", such as in Help or lengthy pulldown lists.

-Low Use the $\triangle ON$ or $\neg OFF$ keys to navigate within a menu, pull-down list or text box, or to increase or decrease the value in the second (bottom) slidebar of a double slidebar.
+Use the AON or VOFF keys to navigate within a menu, pull-down list or text box, or to increase or decrease the value in the second (bottom) slidebar of a double slidebar.

-You can also use $\land OR$ or $\lor OFF$ in conjunction with certain toggle keys-i.e., those including an asterisk symbol-to ensure a toggle only in the desired direction.
+You can also use ON or Toff in conjunction with certain toggle keys-i.e., those including an asterisk symbol-to ensure a toggle only in the desired direction.
 When turning the projector on, for instance, you may be too far from the projector to know whether it is really off or if the shutter is merely closed.
-If you press $\urcorner OR OFF$ and hold it for approximately 1 second in hopes of turning the projector on, the projector will actually turn off if the projector was already on.
-Instead, to avoid the risk of toggling in the wrong direction, quickly press and release normally the function key you wish to toggle (in this case $\urcorner OR OFF$ ).
-Then immediately (within 2 seconds) press either $\land ON$ or $\urcorner OFF$ as desired.
+If you press Ower and hold it for approximately 1 second in hopes of turning the projector on, the projector will actually turn off if the projector was already on.
+Instead, to avoid the risk of toggling in the wrong direction, quickly press and release normally the function key you wish to toggle (in this case Power\).
+Then immediately (within 2 seconds) press either or Voff as desired.
 The specific toggle will occur.